adafruit/circuitpython-org/_blinka/raspberry_pi_3bplus.md

   - 40-pin GPIO
 ---

-The Raspberry Pi 3 Model B is the most popular Raspberry Pi computer made, and the Pi Foundation knows you can always make a good thing better!
+The Raspberry Pi 3 Model B+ is the most popular Raspberry Pi computer made, and the Pi Foundation knows you can always make a good thing better!
 And what could make the Pi 3 better?
 How about a faster processor, 5 GHz WiFi, and updated Ethernet chip with PoE capability?
 Good guess - that's exactly what they did!

 The Raspberry Pi 3 Model B+ is the latest product in the Raspberry Pi 3 range, boasting an updated 64-bit quad core processor running at 1.4GHz with built-in metal heatsink, dual-band 2.4GHz and 5GHz wireless LAN, faster (300 mbps) Ethernet, and PoE capability via a separate PoE HAT.